adamsilver/fdpb/01-a-registration-form.md

 > “If a person says something that we believe to be false, we question and debate.
 We don't issue a warning signal.
 We don't beep.
 We don't give error messages.
 In normal conversations, misstatements are taken as normal, as approximations to what was really meant.”

 Unlike humans, machines are not intelligent enough to determine the meaning of most actions but they are often far less forgiving of mistakes than they need to be.
-Jared Spool makes a joke about this in “Design is Metrically Opposed”[^16], at 42 minutes in:
+Jared Spool makes a joke about this in “Design is Metrically Opposed”[^], at 42 minutes in:

 > “it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong.”